analogdevicesinc/imu-ros2/README.rst

         diag_flash_memory_write_count_exceeded_error: false
         flash_counter: 22

-Using imu_ros2 node with imu-tools
+Using adi_imu node with imu-tools
 ----------------------------------

 imu-ros2 repository offers a launch file which can be used to visualize